National and regional identity in Spain: Peripheral Nationalism

 In Spain, "nationalism" may refer to unitary Spanish nationalism or to the assertion of nationhood for one of the territories within Spain.
 Many but by no means all supporters of the latter urge secession of their territory from the Spanish state.
 There are clearly defined nationalist parties that support separation from the Spanish state, like the Republican Left of Catalonia.
 Other nationalist parties, such as Convergence and Union, Basque Nationalist Party, and Galician Nationalist Bloc, have taken a range of positions between supporting greater decentralization of the Spanish state and calling for outright separation.

 Regionalism

 In many parts of Spain—Castile, León, Cantabria, Navarre, Balearic Islands, Valencia, Andalusia, Rioja, Extremadura, La Mancha, Murcia, Ceuta & Melilla—most people do not sense a conflict between Spanish nationality and their own claimed national or regional identity.
+One of the regions with most powerful regionalism is Cantabria with the Cantabrian Regionalist Party (PRC).

 Regionalists "see the region as the real historical unit".
 They may call for greater autonomous powers and for the definition of the region as a nationality or nation within Spain, or may seek to promote the interests of the region without challenging its status within the system of Autonomous Communities.
-Some of these regionalist parties are associated with the People's Party in its region or acting as its substitute or branch, as in the Navarrese People's Union (UPN).
+Some of these regionalist parties are associated with the People's Party in its region or acting as its substitute or branch, as in the Navarrese People's Union.
+(UPN).